cloe-org/cloelib/README.md

 ## 🤝 Contributing

-We encourage contributions!
-Please review the organization's general contribution guidelines along with the specific guidelines for this repository.
-Then, follow these steps:
+Please review the organization's general contribution guidelines and the specific guidelines for this repository in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+Once you're familiar with the guidelines, follow these steps:

 1️⃣ Create a new branch:
    ```sh